Te Kuiti to Whanganui

 lightly-trafficked SH4 to Taumaranui, the centre of the King Country.
 The second stage takes you paddling by canoe

-back on your bike for the third stage, where you'll cycle down the almost-deserted lower Whanganui valley road,
+back on your bike for the third stage, where you'll cycle down the almost-deserted lower Whanganui River Road,

 passing tiny hamlets and getting some magnificent views of the river and the surrounding hills.